We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Alternatively, a person may schedule a live video session with their therapist so they can speak face to face.
 As with the phone session, a person signs into their therapy room at the appropriate time.

 The therapist sends an invitation to begin a video chat.
 Once the participant accepts the invitation, the session will begin.

 BetterHelp has a large network of qualified therapists.
-The company claims it ensures that all its therapists are fully trained, licensed, experienced, and accredited and that they have a master’s or doctoral degree in their chosen field.
+The company states it ensures that all its therapists have undergone full training, licensing, and accreditation, and they must have a master’s or doctoral degree in their chosen field.
 Therapists with BetterHelp have at least 3 years of previous experience.